 The Scottish Gunners

-19th Regiment Royal Artillery (The Scottish Gunners) were formed in 1900 as 17 Brigade Royal Field Artillery and was renumbered 19th Regiment in 1947.
-Although, the individual batteries were formed in the 1700s.
+History19th Regiment Royal Artillery (The Scottish Gunners) were formed in 1900 as 17 Brigade Royal Field Artillery and were renumbered 19th Regiment in 1947.
+However, the individual batteries were formed in the 1700s.

-Most recently, the Regiment returned from Op HERRICK 16 in Afghanistan.
-This deployment marked 10 years of involvement on operations in Afghanistan.
+The Regiment served in Afghanistan in 2012, this deployment marked 10 years of involvement on operations in Afghanistan.

 On 12 December 2012 the Regiment changed its name from The Highland Gunners to become The Scottish Gunners.
 In doing so, the Regiment assumed the heritage of 40th Regiment Royal Artillery (The Lowland Gunners) which was disbanded under recent restructuring.
 38 Battery was subordinated from 40th Regiment to 19th Regiment bringing with it the Lowland Gunner Heritage.